AKSarav/ConfMap/README.md

 - **Troubleshooting**: Visualize configuration relationships and dependencies
 - **Planning**: Plan configuration changes with visual context

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache License 2.0](LICENSE).

+**Apache 2.0 License Benefits:**
+- ✅ **Free to use** - Personal, commercial, and enterprise use
+- ✅ **Modify freely** - Adapt and customize as needed
+- ✅ **Distribute** - Share with others
+- ✅ **Patent protection** - Includes patent grant
+- ✅ **Simple compliance** - Just keep copyright notice and license

+This permissive license ensures maximum adoption while protecting contributors and users.

 ---